qatrackplus/qatrackplus/docs/api/guide.rst

 FAQ
 ---

-- My site is using https and Apache and token authentication is not working:
+- **Q: My site is using https and Apache.
+Why is token authentication not working?**:
   You need to add

   ::